Tyrod Taylor Player Prop Bets for NFL Week 13 | Houston vs. Indianapolis 12/5/2021

 Season Stats

-- Taylor leads Houston with 921 passing yards (83.7 per game) and has a 62.8% completion percentage this year (86-of-137) while throwing five touchdowns and four interceptions.
+- Taylor has thrown for 921 yards (83.7 ypg) on 86-of-137 passing with five touchdowns and four interceptions this season.

-- He also has 136 rushing yards on 16 carries with three touchdowns, averaging 12.4 yards per game.
+- He's tacked on 136 rushing yards on 16 carries and three rushing touchdowns, averaging 12.4 yards per game.

-- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 56.7% of the time while opting for the ground attack 43.3% of the time.
+- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 56.7% of the time while running the football 43.3% of the time.

 - Taylor accounts for 31.9% of his team's red zone plays, with 23 of his 137 pass attempts coming from inside the opponent's 20-yard line.